-- IN.10.3.1 Defined as an engine which, according to the manufacturers' specifications and without the required restrictor, is capable of producing 5 hp per 100 cc or less. - IN.10.3.2 Submit a Rules Question to request approval of an industrial engine.
+An engine which, according to the manufacturers' specifications and without the required restrictor, is capable of producing 5 hp per 100 cc or less.

+• Submit a Rules Question to request approval of an Industrial Engine.

 IN.10.4 Test Speeds